-The Fashion Design concentration prepares students for careers in (but not limited to): fashion design, product development, technical design, sourcing, production and fashion illustration.
+The Fashion Design concentration prepares students for careers in (but not limited to): fashion design, product development, technical design, sourcing, fashion illustration and production.
 Students also merge skills in traditional art with technology, marketing/business and design.
+The Fashion Design concentration will provide students seeking with the opportunity to receive current, relevant, real world education to prepare them for a career in the fashion industry.
+Students are prepared to obtain entry-level positions in the industry requiring specific skills in design, sketching, CAD, product development and garment construction.